2026 Remembrance Programme

 Ahead of their keynote addresses at the 2026 commemoration of the International Day of Remembrance of the Victims of Slavery and the Transatlantic Slave Trade at the Âé¶¹APP General Assembly, Ms. Esther Phillips and Ms. Shahaddah Jack paid tribute to the victims of slavery at the Ark of Return ¨C the Âé¶¹APP Memorial honouring the victims of slavery and the transatlantic slave trade.

-A native of the Caribbean island of Barbados, Ms. Phillips is the country¡¯s first Poet Laureate, widely acclaimed for her work exploring the enduring legacies of slavery, colonialism and identity in the Caribbean.
+A native of Barbados, Ms. Phillips is the country¡¯s first Poet Laureate and is widely acclaimed for her work exploring the enduring legacies of slavery, colonialism and identity in the Caribbean.
 Ms. Jack, a young Canadian human rights activist and spoken word artist with family roots in St. Vincent, Trinidad and Tobago, and Jamaica, is Toronto¡¯s first Youth Poet Laureate.
 The two distinguished poet laureates reflected on their shared ancestry and the powerful symbolism of the UN memorial.

 25 March 2026